 - Organ transplant

-Neem may interact with the following medications: anti-diabetes drugs, lithium and immunosuppressants.
+Neem may also interact with the following medications: anti-diabetes drugs, lithium and immunosuppressants.

 - What is neem oil used for?
 One of the most common uses is as an insecticide.
-For hundreds of years, people have been using neem oil to control plant insects and diseases.
+For hundreds of years, people have been using it to control plant insects and diseases.

 - What bugs does neem oil kill?
 It kills bed bugs (at all stages) as well as mosquitoes.

-- You can use neem seed oil for plants as a foliar spray and natural leaf polish that discourages fungus and unwanted pests.
+- You can use neem oil spray on plants to discourage fungus and unwanted pests.

-- Do not use neem products on infants or small children, or if you are pregnant or looking to become pregnant.
-You should also check with your healthcare provider before using neem on children of an older age, if you’re breast feeding, if you have an ongoing health condition or are currently taking medication.
+- Do not use neem products on infants or small children or if you are pregnant or looking to become pregnant.
+You should also check with your doctor before using it if you have an ongoing condition or are currently taking medication.